Schorob/skipclick/README.md

 # SHSeg

 This dataset contains masks for athletes that are currently skiing.
-I has been published alongside the following paper:
+It has been published alongside the following paper:

     @misc{schön2025skipclickcombiningquickresponses,
         title={SkipClick: Combining Quick Responses and Low-Level Features for Interactive Segmentation in Winter Sports Contexts},